 Bulldog Poodle Mix Temperament and Training

-Boodles tend to be attached to their owners and may experience separation anxiety if left alone for long periods of time.
+Boodle personality tends to lead to them being very attached to their owners, and they may experience separation anxiety if left alone for long periods of time.

 Bulldog Mix Poodle Health